infopark/scrivito_jr_form_widget/README.md

 ## Description

-A Widget for Scrivito to add an formular based on an activity type from Justrelate using API 2.
+A Widget for Scrivito to add an formular based on an activity type from Crm using API 2.

 ## Installation